mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

     - `a + b` - addition where both arguments should be of the same quantity kind and character
     - `a - b` - subtraction where both arguments should be of the same quantity kind and character
+    - `a % b` - reminder/modulo where both arguments should be of the same quantity kind and character
-    - `a * b` - multiplication where one of the arguments has to be scalar
+    - `a * b` - multiplication where one of the arguments has to be a scalar
     - `a / b` - division where the divisor has to be scalar
     - `a ⋅ b` - dot product of two vectors
     - `a × b` - cross product of two vectors